MyZenKey/sp-sdk-ios/README.md

 | unknownError | An unknown error has occurred. | If the problem persists, contact support. |

 ### 8.1 Debugging
-It is possible to enable logging by passing a value for the `.logLevel` key via the to the `projectVerifyOptions` parameter in the `ProjectVerifyAppDelegate`.
+It is possible to enable logging by passing a value for the `.logLevel` key via the to the `zenKeyOptions` parameter in the `ZenKeyAppDelegate`.
 For more information on the options, see the `Log.LogLevel` type  as shown below (source is *Log.swift*).

 ```swift
 /// Pass a log level to the ZenKey launch options to enable logging for use during debugging.